 When it comes to caregiving, understanding reasons for our actions and our parents’ stage in the life cycle helps us realize what we can try to control.
 With the rest, we do our best–or we can seek help and/or support from mental health professionals (social workers who specialize in family counseling, psychologists, psychiatrists) or our clergy.

-Striving for perfection may be our preferred way of addressing things.
-(Note: not right or wrong, but preferred [eg. if asked to raise your hand–some would raise the right hand, some the left–neither is right or wrong]).
-While our parents are relatively healthy and living independently–and we, literally, aren’t caregivers–we can feel we’ve done it right– even to perfection– as we try to help them age well.
+Striving for perfection may be our preferred way of addressing things (not right or wrong way, but preferred way).
+While parents are relatively healthy and living independently–and we, literally, aren’t caregivers–we can feel we’ve done it right– even to perfection– as we try to help them age well.
 Yet we do live in an imperfect world.
 That causes stress.

 When I mentioned the deliberate imperfection in the traditional beaded Indian necklace, I was reminded that Persian rugs also contain one purposely-woven-in, odd-colored strand.
+Some cultures recognize humans aren’t perfect.
 Something to think about.

 Click to enlarge